matthiasprobst/h5RDMtoolbox/README.md

 ## Installation

 Use python 3.8 or higher (tested until 3.10).
+If you are a regular user, you can install the package via pip:

+    pip install h5RDMtoolbox

 ### Install from source:

+Developers may clone the repository and install the package from source.
 Clone the repository first:

     git clone https://github.com/matthiasprobst/h5RDMtoolbox.git